 Whatever the circumstances for not making the team, there are plenty of good opportunities for those players not chosen: other Fairfax winter sports, recreation youth basketball leagues, etc. If you don’t make the team, you can work hard on improving all aspects (remember the selection criteria) of your game; perhaps even to the point where you can out-compete others for a roster spot next year.

-If you plan to try out for Varsity Basketball and are participating in a Fall sport that is still in-season when basketball tryouts begin (November 5th), you will start your tryout on the day after your last fall sport contest (e.g., fall season ends Friday, basketball tryout starts Saturday).
-However, you must complete all “Prerequisites to trying out” (see below) on or before November 5th in order to try out so coaches know who is planning on coming out.
+If you plan to try out for Varsity Basketball and are participating in a Fall sport that is still in-season when basketball tryouts begin (November 7th), you will start your tryout on the day after your last fall sport contest (e.g., fall season ends Friday, basketball tryout starts Saturday).
+However, you must complete all “Prerequisites to trying out” (see above) by November 7th and let Coach Vroman know that you are trying out in order to have a late tryout date.

 Push Ups: 60 in two minutes Bench Reps (105 lbs): 12 reps